evallen/ntpescape/notes.md

 * Have a way to vary the keys.

+* Fix issue if there's an odd-length payload to send

 * Add different options:
     * Different payload lengths / locations per message
     * Different message frequencies